cbialorucki/AstoriaUWP/README.md

 # Astoria for Universal Windows Platform
-An APK interpreter for the Universal Windows Platform
+An APK interpreter for the Universal Windows Platform.
+This program attempts to interpret an Android .APK file and run it on UWP.

 Note: This project was created as a proof-of-concept over a short amount of time.
 The code is relatively low quality.
-It exists for demonstration purposes.
+It exists for demonstration and educational purposes.
+Feel free to fork this project!

 This project uses code from the following projects: